HashirOwais/NextPay-Subscription_Simplifed/README.md

 - No Cloud Backup – All data is local; risk of data loss without manual backups.
 - Single-User Local Storage – No multi-user online support.
 - Limited Error Handling – Basic error handling for CLI; advanced validation could be improved.
-- Manual Export/Import for Backup – Automation for backups is not implemented.
+- Manual Export for Backup – Automation for backups is not implemented.

 ---